microsoft/aitour-e2e-dev-with-prompty-and-ai-studio/train-the-trainer/demos/demo_4_Prompty_and_Promptflow.md

 1. This will generate a code snippet in LangChain, observe the generated code.
 1. Repeat the same for: ``add Semantic Kernel Code`` and ``add Prompt Flow code``

-Our session will be focussed on the PromptFlow code generated
+Our session will be focussed on the PromptFlow code generated.

 ## Step 3: Getting started with PromptFlow
 > [TIP!]